PAA Honored Members

 2017 Honored Member

-Much of Joe’s research over the last three decades has addressed fertility and contraceptive practice in Mexico and Brazil—two countries that have experienced dramatic demographic transitions during the last four decades.
-More recently, Joe’s geographic focus has expanded to include the U.S.
+Much of Joe’s research over the last three decades addressed fertility and contraceptive practice in Mexico and Brazil—two countries that have experienced dramatic demographic transitions during the last four decades.
+More recently, Joe’s geographic focus expanded to include the U.S.

-Joe has a distinguished record of applying demographic knowledge to policy issues in these contexts.
+Joe had a distinguished record of applying demographic knowledge to policy issues in these contexts.
 He has designed and led several important and innovative studies that have had a significant impact on debates concerning access to family planning and abortion and the impact of policies on women’s reproductive health.

-TxPEP research has also played a prominent role in both national and state level debates regarding the consequences of excluding Planned Parenthood from federal and state subsidized family planning programs.
+TxPEP research also played a prominent role in both national and state level debates regarding the consequences of excluding Planned Parenthood from federal and state subsidized family planning programs.
 It also has been widely used by reproductive health advocates in the state and nationally in their efforts to restore funding for family planning, and to generate public opposition to targeted regulation of abortion provider laws similar to those passed in Texas.
 Several of TxPEP’s reports and recommendations have been instrumental in the adoption of specific policies by legislators and state officials.

 Finally, Joe’s attention to women’s contraceptive preferences, rather than simply their contraceptive use, has led to research findings demonstrating the substantial barriers women face as they seek their preferred methods of contraception.